openwisp/netjsongraph.js/README.md

  * Add search function for new data.
  *
  * @param  {string}         url      listen url
- * @param  {boolean}        override If old data need to be overrided?
-True defaultly.
-(Attention: Only 'map' render can set it `false`!)
- * @param  {boolean}        isRaw    If the data need to deal with the configuration?
-True defaultly.
  *
  * @this   {object}         NetJSONGraph object
  *